ppmim/PAPI/docs/running_papi.rst

     #
     # Instrument (pani,o2k,hawki): if INSTRUME keyword does not match, an error
     # will be throw.
-Letter not case-sensitive.
+Letters not case-sensitive.
     #
-    instrument = Omega2000
+    instrument = PANIC

     #
     # Some important directories
-    # Note: Output dir must be different from Quick-Look
+    # nOTE: oUTPut dir must be different from Quick-Look
+    #source = /home/jmiguel/DATA/SIMU_PANIC_3/q1.txt   # it can be a directory or a text file with a list of filenames to be processed
+    source = /data1/PANIC
-    source = /mnt/GEIRS_DATA  # it can be a directory or a text file with a list of filenames to be processed output_dir = /data/out   # the directory to which the resulting images will be saved. temp_dir = /data/tmp     # the directory to which temporal results will be saved
+    output_dir = /data2/out   # the directory to which the resulting images will be saved. temp_dir = /data2/tmp    # the directory to which temporal results will be saved (avoid trailing slash).

     #
     # If no outfile name is given (None), the result of each sequence reduced.